the-P1neapple/AtlasOSInstallCheck/README.md

 # Support
 This tool is meant to be used with the Atlas OS playbook, but should work with any other AME Wizard compatible playbooks.
 Use it at your own risk

+## WARNING : This is not meant to apply the playbook !
+Many essential steps are skipped !
+Please use the standard means of installation !

 # Credit
 Huge thanks to the AME and Atlas OS team for their amazing work to unbloat Windows and make it more private.